webzakimbo/bcome-read-the-docs/docs/source/core-concepts/namespaces.rst

 .. meta::
-   :description lang=en: You Bcome installation's architecture will be determined directly by how you plan your namespaces.
-Learn about the different namespace types here.
+   :description lang=en: Your Bcome installation's architecture will be determined directly by how you lay out your nodes.
+Learn about the different node types here.

 .. include:: ../urls.rst

-**********
+*****
-Namespaces
+Nodes
-**********
+*****

-Your installation's architecture will be determined directly by how you lay out your namespaces, which should be a direct representation of how you wish to visualize and manage your platforms, environments, applications etc.
+Your installation's architecture will be determined directly by how you lay out your nodes, which should be a direct representation of how you wish to visualize and manage your platforms, environments, applications etc.

-The sum-total of all your namespaces is referred to within Bcome as your :doc:`../core-concepts/estate`.
+The sum-total of all your nodes is referred to within Bcome as your :doc:`../core-concepts/estate`.

-Namespaces are declared via YAML (see: :doc:`../network/network-configuration-attributes`) in the following format:
+Nodes are declared via YAML (see: :doc:`../network/network-configuration-attributes`) in the following format:

 .. code-block:: yaml

   ---
-  namespace_key:
+  node_key:
-    description: "A description of your namespace"
+    description: A description of your node
-    type:  the namespace type
+    type:  the node type

-Namespaces are laid out in a parent - child format, for example:
+Nodes are laid out in a parent - child format, for example:

 .. code-block:: yaml